Welcome to our Governors’ section.

 Our school ethos is based on treating every child as an individual and giving them the tools they need to develop their minds and never losing sight of our safeguarding duty to them.
 We believe that if a child feels safe and cared for they will embrace learning and if you care to look around Foxes Piece and see how happy and well behaved our children are, you’ll see that our ethos works very well.
 Good governance means that we as governors embrace this ethos too and help the staff in any way we can to uphold it.

-At Foxes Piece we operate three core committees:
+At Foxes Piece we operate two core committees:

 Each committee is attended by a mix of staff and governors and through these forums the governors are able to monitor, challenge and keep abreast of all school business.
 There have been a lot of changes taking place at Foxes Piece over the last year or so including much renovation and improvement of the school site as well as the purchase of a great deal of new equipment and resources for the children.
 This is all as a result of governors and staff working together and the involvement and input from parents and the community.
 We are extremely proud of all that has been achieved but we won’t sit back on our laurels, we will strive to increase our ties with parents and carers, we believe that this relationship is crucial in ensuring our children get the very best in education and a solid foundation to their journey through life.

 Mrs K Byer Staff Governor